jiankang1991/Gaussian_processes_basic/README.md

-# Basics of Guassian processes
+# Basics of Gaussian processes
 ## References: http://bridg.land/posts/gaussian-processes-1 and Chapter 6 of PRML

 ---